TaoDFang/PPI_Prediction_byCoevolution/README.md

 ## Raw data and result computation
-To download all the raw data, generate paired alignment data, and compute DCA results for all protein pairs.
+To download all the raw data, generate paired alignment data, and compute DCA results for all protein pairs. \

-go to folder  PPI_Prediction_byCoevolution/scripts \
-then run one of the following:
+Go to folder  PPI_Prediction_byCoevolution/scripts and run one of the following:
 ```
 nextflow run query2subject_homologousPPDetectionAndCompuation_workflow.nf --root_folder "/home/tao"  -c nextflow.config -profile singularity   -resume (on the local machine) \
 nextflow run query2subject_homologousPPDetectionAndCompuation_workflow.nf --root_folder "/home/tao"  -c nextflow.config -profile slurm_withSingularity  -resume (On HPC with slurm)
 nextflow run query2subject_homologousPPDetectionAndCompuation_workflow.nf --root_folder "/home/tao"  --conda_envs_path "/home/tao/anaconda3/envs" -c nextflow.config -profile standard   -resume (on the local machine when the singularity is not available) \
 ```
-for the customized parameters, you could directly modify their values in the configuration file "scripts/nextflow.config" \
+For the customized parameters, you could directly modify their values in the configuration file "scripts/nextflow.config" \
 or via the command line (e.g. --root_folder= "path to the location where you want to save all data")

 Warning: The whole computation could take months depending on the available computational resources and all the final results take up around 16TB of disk space \